 Excel INT function is very simple and easy to use.
-Let’s look below at some of the examples of INT Function in Excel.
-These examples will help you in exploring the use of INT function in Excel.
+Let us look below at some of the examples of the INT function in Excel.
+These examples will help you explore the use of the INT function in Excel.

-Consider the below screenshots of the above Integer function in excel examples for clear understanding.
+Consider the below screenshots of the above integer function in Excel examples.

-Here we apply the INT formula in Excel =INT(A2) to get 3
+We must apply the INT formula in Excel =INT(A2) to get 3.

-Now apply the INT Excel Function here =INT(A3) to get -4
+We must apply the INT Excel function here: =INT(A3) to get -4.